Military Operations Research Society

 The Military Operations Research Society (MORS) is a society for professionals active within defense applications of operations research (OR) in the United States.
 Memberships include analysts, researchers, consultants and officers in the United States Department of Defense, organizations within the military of the United States, various think tanks, academic institutions and consultancy firms.

-The Military Operations Research Society arranges symposia and courses, and publishes books, a quarterly bulletin called Phalanx, and a peer reviewed journal called Military Operations Research.
+The Military Operations Research Society arranges symposia and courses, it also publishes books, a quarterly bulletin called Phalanx, and a peer reviewed journal called Military Operations Research.
 Participation in MORS activities generally requires a United States security clearance.
 MORS is headquartered in Alexandria, Virginia.

 The MORS has served the Department of Defense analytic community for over forty years and now also includes other aspects of national security for the United States federal government.
 Under the sponsorship of the Army, Navy, Air Force, Marine Corps, Office of the Secretary of Defense, the Joint Staff and the Department of Homeland Security, the objective of MORS is to enhance the quality and effectiveness of operations research as applied to national security issues.

 MORS vision is to "become the recognized leader in advancing the national security analytic community through the advancement and application of the interdisciplinary field of Operations Research to national security issues, being responsive to our constituents, enabling collaboration and development opportunities, and expanding our membership and disciplines, while maintaining our profession’s heritage."
 This vision encompasses all aspects of national security including not only the military, but also Homeland Security and the other agencies of government – including the US and its allies.

 Members of the Society include a cross section of the defense analysts, operators and managers from government, industry and academia.
 Their involvement fosters professional interchange within the military operations research community, the sharing of insights and information on challenging national security issues and specific support to decision makers in the many organizations and agencies that address national defense.
 MORS provides an array of meetings and publications.
 In particular, the Society provides a unique environment in which classified presentations and discussions can take place with joint service participation and peer criticism from the full range of students, theoreticians, practitioners and users of military analysis.
 Throughout its activities, the Society promotes professional methodology, individual excellence and ethical conduct.